pwnthenope/pwnthenope.github.io/_posts/2022-08-23-hackers_playground_walkthrough.md

 > Server2: http://jwtdecoder.sstf.site:8080
 > Download: jwt_decoder.zip

-The service enables to modify a JWT client-side, sets it as cookie and sends it to the server, which renders a template with fields from the JWT. <br>
+The service enables to modify a JWT client-side, set it as cookie and send it to the server, which renders a template with fields from the JWT. <br>
 Source code is provided, as well as package versions, Dockerfile and so on. <br>
 If we build the container image locally, we get warning for a critical vulnerability from ```npm audit```, about the package ```ejs```. <br>
 These are the dependencies: